souparno/lime.js/README.md

 Examples:
-The folder includes an example of Ajax Queuing/Ajax Threading
+<b>The folder includes an example of Ajax Queuing/Ajax Threading</b>